Isometrica/isometrica-meteor/docs/multitenancy.md

 <a href="#server">Original proposition</a>: if there is an authenticated user, the collection can be queried.

-Actual proposition: the collection can be queried if, and only if, there is an authenticated user or a Masquerade operation is being performed.
+Actual proposition: the collection can be queried if, and only if, there is an authenticated user or a masquerade operation is being performed.

 There are 2 types of masquerade operation: